benleane83/ghec-sso-setup/README.md

-  -e, --enterprise <name>   GitHub Enterprise name (e.g. for /enterprises/my-company, use my-company) -d, --domain <domain>     Organization domain (optional, e.g. company.onmicrosoft.com) --plan                    Generate a HTML plan document with customized instructions for configuration
+  -e, --enterprise <name>   GitHub Enterprise name (e.g. for /enterprises/my-company, use my-company) -d, --domain <domain>     Organization domain (optional, e.g. company.onmicrosoft.com) --plan                    Generate a HTML plan document with customized instructions for configuration --plan-output <path>      Custom output path for the setup plan (only with --plan) --ssoType <type>          SSO protocol type: saml (default) or oidc

 ```

 **What it does:**